WhatLibrarian/Presentations/PITCHME.md

 ---

 # "the outcomes"
-How will this directly impact my end users.
+* How will this directly impact my end users?
-Explain the outcomes and their potential impact on service for my customers.
+* Explain the outcomes and their potential impact on service for my customers.

 ![screenshot](https://github.com/WhatLibrarian/Presentations/blob/master/screenshot-www.google.com-2018-06-12-14-53-49.png)
 ---